Find out about our therapeutic and counselling services.

 All our psychotherapists, counsellors and practitioners are trained in issues relevant for university students.

-If you want to request support from a therapist with a specific identity such as gender, you can tell us at your assessment session.
+If you want to request support from a therapist with a specific identity such as gender, you can tell us at your assessment session and we will try to accommodate your wishes.
 We will also consider any accessibility needs for inclusive facilities.

 Next